RIR360/development/journal/2025/october.md

 - One of the powerful winning strategy in life is having no fear.
 - Automation tools improves your workflow a lot but keep things abstruct.
 - You can increase the comfort but not too much.
+- Your brain is your CPU that must keep solving problems.